JeanRouillier/formation/doc.md

 ## Let's dev
 As we know what we should dev let's do it.

+### How about tests
+In the following steps, you will have to write tests.
+The test framework which will used are both Spring-tests, Mockito and AspectJ .
+Spring-test will allow us to obtain a spring test context.

+Mockito will allow us to test each layers independently from each others.
+When we are developing Unit Tests, we mock every dependencies to only have the method's behavious tested.

+AsertJ will provid us fluent assertions during our tests.

 ### Persistence Layer
 In this layer we will implement a database with a scheme.
 Here are steps to follow: